asyncwebio/bigbluebutton-mp4-transcription/README.md

 ## 🔎 How it works

-The BigBlueButton Transcription Plugin extracts the audio from the recorded sessions and uploads it to Google Cloud Storage.
+Transcription: Plugin extracts the audio from the recorded sessions and uploads it to Google Cloud Storage.
 The audio is then transcribed using Google Speech-to-Text.
 The transcript is then saved in a Google Cloud Storage.
 Once the process is complete, the plugin calls the `bbb-transcription-ready-url` with the transcript URL.

+MP4: Plugin converts the recorded session to mp4 format using the `ffmpeg` library.
+Once the process is complete, the plugin calls the `bbb-mp4-ready-url` with the mp4 URL.

 ## 📖 Usage

 1. You need to pass below meta tags while creating the meeting

+   - `bbb-transcription-enabled`: Set this to `true` to enable transcription for the meeting.
+   - `bbb-mp4-enabled`: Set this to `true` to enable mp4 convertion of recording for the meeting.

-   - `bbb-transcription-ready-url`: A URL that will be called when the transcription is ready.
+   - `bbb-transcription-ready-url` (optional): A URL that will be called when the transcription is ready.
 The URL will be called with the json payload with following parameters:

      ```
      meeting_name